Introduction to Search Algorithms in AI

 2. Informed Search Algorithms

 Informed search algorithms have domain knowledge.
-It contains the problem description as well as extra information like how far is the goal node.
-It is also called the Heuristic search algorithm.
-It might not give the optimal solution always, but it will definitely give a good solution in a reasonable time.
-It can solve complex problems more easily than uninformed.
+It contains the problem description and extra information like how far the goal node is.
+You might also know it as the Heuristic search algorithm.
+Although it might not always supply the best solution, it will do so in a timely manner.
+It can solve complex problems more efficiently than uninformed ones.

 It is mainly of two types: